 Landowner Assistance (Eminent Domain)

 During the course of a gas transmission project, a utility company may seek to acquire property rights in privately owned land.
 This may be done through negotiations or through the power of eminent domain.
 Both landowners and utility companies have certain legal rights throughout the land acquisition process.
-The Vermont Public Service Department has compiled the following informational material to assist landowners:
+The Vermont Department of Public Service has compiled the following informational material to assist landowners:

 The Eminent Domain Fact Sheet, Model Deed of Easement, and Model Agreement for Easement were prepared by or at the request of the Department to assist landowners negotiating an easement for a gas pipeline right of way ("Easement").
 The Department believes that these documents are generally fair to both the typical landowner and the utility seeking the Easement, and are a helpful starting point in the negotiation process which should examine the impact the Easement will have on the Landowner's specific property.
 No other group or entity has specifically endorsed these documents.
 These documents are for general informational purposes only and are not a substitute for legal advice.
 The Department strongly encourages landowners to seek their own independent legal counsel when negotiating an Easement.